Tinram/CChat/ReadMe.md

 ## Credits

-+ Nils Reimers for the Blowfish cipher in JavaScript.
++ Nils Reimers for the Blowfish cipher implementation in JavaScript.
-+ Angel Marin and Paul Johnston for the SHA-256 hash function in JavaScript.
++ Angel Marin and Paul Johnston for the SHA-256 hash function implementation in JavaScript.
 + Matthew of JS Classes for testing / revision suggestions.
 + Karl, who asked me to create a 'shoutbox' in 2010.